Exploring Catherine’s Palace and Peterhof in Pushkin, Russia

 My friend, Jo, researched our St. Petersburg options and came up with a two-day twelve-hour per day private tour with an identical itinerary for $400 per person.
 Not only was it cheaper than the cruise line, but having a personalized tour saved time and allowed for more stops in St. Petersburg and Pushkin, Russia.

-Russia requires a separate travel Visa.
-No travel Visa is required if your excursion in Russia is with the cruise line.
-However, if you are doing a private excursion, your guide may offer to take care of this for you, which was the case for our tour.
-On the first day in St. Petersburg, our guide met us at passport control right outside the ship.
-Our tour was reversed in order due to traffic from the St Petersburg International Economic Forum going on.
-Putin was there and I was excited to be a single block away from him.
+Visiting Russia requires a separate travel document (visa).
+A travel visa is not required if your excursion in Russia is with the cruise line.
+If you are doing a private excursion to the city, your guide may offer to take care of this for you, which was the case for my trip.

 Talk About Impressive!

 Upon arriving at Catherine’s Palace, the summer home of Russian tsars, I was awestruck at the first sight of this neoclassical and baroque style electric blue, white, and gold beauty.

 The palace was named after Catherine I, but its decor was most greatly influenced by Catherine II.
 The word gaudy could have originated here.
 With gold and mirrors on nearly every surface of the palace, it meshed beautifully, showcasing the tremendous power and riches of this country.

 The palace was gutted and destroyed by the Nazi’s during WWII but has since been reconstructed to its original design.

 Catherine’s Palace houses the world-famous Amber Room, made of 8 tons of amber lining the walls and furnishings, ranging in every shade from green to deep brown.
 Photography is not allowed in this room.
 I found The Amber Room one-of-a-kind, but I preferred the richness of the portrait room, as seen below.